ScottWales/swc-climatedata/_episodes/06-publishing.md

 - "How should I cite datasets?"
 objectives:
 - "Explain the publication process"
-- "Explain DOIs, OrchID, Zenodo"
+- "Explain DOIs, ORCID, Zenodo"
 - "Data management plans"
 keypoints:
 - "Publishing datasets can be a requirement of grants or journals"